Richard Murphey, 10/16/2018

 This is impossible to do accurately, which is why you see some biotech stocks going up 100%+ -- or going to zero – overnight when study results are released.
 Being good at this is probably the single most valuable skill you can have in biotech, and the reason funds like to hire PhDs.
 If you are just a banking analyst and aren’t putting millions of dollars behind your estimates, you can either use the company’s estimate, or use this article as a starting point.

 The best way to learn this, other than talking to the biotech team at your firm, is to read equity research reports for pre-revenue biotech companies, read investor presentations, and SEC filings.
 Google anything you don’t understand.
-Try to identify which assumptions in the equity research models are BS – valuations in biotech right now are at levels that can’t be explained by fundamentals (ie there is a lot of strategic value / M&A speculation baked into a lot of prices), so many ER models that aren’t sell recommendations (ie most of them) will probably have some holes, and some of the holes may be large.
+Try to identify which assumptions in the equity research models are BS – a lot of valuations in biotech right now are at levels that can’t be explained by fundamentals, at least with somewhat conservative assumptions, (ie there is a lot of strategic value / M&A speculation baked into a lot of prices), so many ER models that aren’t sell recommendations (ie most of them) will probably have some holes, and some of the holes may be large.

 Once you get a sense of the terminology and basic techniques, try building your own models using just SEC filings and google (and maybe the investor presentations).